Renault says preliminary Ghosn audit finds no irregularities

 But the “preliminary conclusion” of its own internal probe was that Ghosn’s compensation and its approval process at Renault were “in compliance with applicable law” and with governance guidelines.

-“The board of directors noted that, at this stage, it does not have information concerning Carlos Ghosn’s defense,” the statement added.
+“The board of directors noted that, at this stage, it does not have information concerning Carlos Ghosn’s defence,” the statement added.
+(Reporting by Laurence Frost Editing by Alexandra Hudson)